simonettimartino/simonettimartino/README.md

 - 📖 My interests are: data analysis, blockchain, algorithms, mountain, photograpy

-- 📫 How to reach me: <a href="https://www.linkedin.com/in/martino-simonetti/">
+- 📫 How to reach me: <a href="https://www.linkedin.com/in/martino-simonetti/"> here! </a>